-A quick interview with Jim Daly, famous trainer and owner of racing Greyhounds in the United Kingdom.
-He trained Champions such as Jesters Nap and Touch Tackle and brought them to the highest sphere of british Greyhound racing.
+A quick interview with Jim Daly, a famous trainer, and owner of racing Greyhounds in the United Kingdom.
+He trained Champions such as Jesters Nap and Touch Tackle and brought them to the highest sphere of British Greyhound racing.

-Jim, you're a renowned racing greyhound trainer and owner; what drove you to doing this activity for decades?
+Jim, you're a renowned racing greyhound trainer and owner; what drove you to do this activity for decades?

 My first visit to a greyhound track came at Wimbledon Stadium at the age of 12 years.
 Watching a greyhound at full speed was my initial attraction.
 They are incredible athletes and so beautiful in full flight.

 I’m now 47 and love greyhounds as a breed; we also have several retired greyhounds as pets – I love them all they truly are like my children.